w3f/polkadot-wiki/docs/learn/learn-phragmen.md

 limits of production of a single block.
 Waiting for calculation to complete would jeopardize the constant block production time of the network.
 Therefore, as much computation as possible is moved to an off-chain worker, which validators can work on the problem without impacting block production time.
-By restricting the ability of users to make any modifications in the last 25% of an era, and running the selection of validators by nominators as an off-chain process, validators have a significant amount of time to calculate the new active validator set and allocate the nominators in an optimal manner.

-There are several further restrictions put in place to limit the complexity of the election and payout.
+There are several restrictions put in place to limit the complexity of the election and payout.
 As already mentioned, any given nominator can only select up to
 {{ polkadot: <RPC network="polkadot" path="consts.staking.maxNominations" defaultValue={16}/> :polkadot }}
 {{ kusama: <RPC network="kusama" path="consts.staking.maxNominations" defaultValue={24}/> :kusama }}